 Iowa has tested over 51,000 wild deer and over 4,000 captive deer and elk as part of the surveillance efforts since 2002 when CWD was found in Wisconsin.
 Samples are collected from all 99 counties in Iowa; however the majority are taken in the counties nearest to areas where CWD has been detected in other states.
 Samples are collected voluntarily from hunter-harvested deer at check stations and meat lockers.
 The Iowa Department of Natural Resources is keeping a close eye on the deer population as a disease spreads across the Midwest.

 "What we are doing is an important part of the national CWD surveillance and monitoring effort," said Dr Dale Garner, bureau chief for the wildlife bureau.
 "It is needed to give us a good picture of what is going on within the deer population."

 Hunter participation was completely voluntary and the DNR thanks all hunters that assisted with the CWD surveillance by providing deer heads for testing.

 It should be pointed out that this testing for the CWD agent is not a food safety test.
 At this writing, it is not believed that humans can contract CWD by eating venison; however, the Center for Disease Control and the World Health Organization recommends that hunters do not eat the brain, eyeballs, or spinal cord of deer, and that hunters wear protective gloves while field dressing game.

 Also, hunters cannot transport into Iowa the whole carcass of any cervid (i.e., deer, elk, moose or caribou) taken from a CWD endemic area within any state or province.
 Only the boned-out meat, the cape, and antlers attached to a clean skull plate from which all brain tissue has been removed are legal to transport into Iowa.

-For the latest updates available on EHD and CWD:
+For the latest updates/maps available on EHD and CWD: